DragoSpiro98/DragoSpiro98/README.md

 ### Hi there, I'm Giovanni Palma👋

-- 📖 Study: I'm studying "Internet of Things, Big Data & Machine Learning" at the University of Udine.
+- 📖 I'm studying "Internet of Things, Big Data & Machine Learning" at the University of Udine.

-- 🤔 Learning: I am trying to learn Artificial intelligence in particular Deep Learning.
+- 🤔 I am trying to learn Artificial intelligence in particular Deep Learning.

-- 🔭 Goals: My goal is to become a Network Designer.
+- 🔭 My goal is to become a Network Designer.

 - ⚡ Fun fact: I **really love** 3D Art and Generative Art.
 I really want to be an artist but I am not very talented.